jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 In the same way all plants require a seed or a kernel to grow, any computer operating system must contain a kernel.
 This is a small piece of code that forms the core of your operating system.
 You the user will not interact with the kernel, but devices you use, like a keyboard, mouse, touchscreen, or a Wi-Fi network card will do so when you take any action on the system.
 How do the devices talk to the kernel?
 They speak to the kernel via *device drivers*.
 The figure above describes a two way flow of data; the user interacts with the operating system and the operating system, via drivers, interacts with the kernel.
 The kernel is the hardware abstraction layer that handles all interfaces from the operating system to the hardware.
 Without the concept of device drivers and a kernel, each manufacturer's computer would have to be custom built to communicate with the CPU.
 The kernel abstracts away this concern.
 The majority of operating system code and drivers is built in C or C++.

 Take the Windows operating system for instance in which you have just one version, 7, 8, 10, etc. etc.  How many of you have an AMD processor?
 Have an Intel processor?
-[Even an ARM processor](https://docs.microsoft.com/en-us/windows/arm/ "windows on arm")?
+[Or an ARM processor](https://docs.microsoft.com/en-us/windows/arm/ "windows on arm")?
 What kind of network card or motherboard brand?
 You may not even know off the top of your head.
 There is no need to know because of the Windows kernel or Linux Kernel abstracts these differences away.

 ### Programming Language and Compiler Tools